-Convert the n value of each peak to frequency (in unit: $year^{-1}$ ) and finally report the period of these two peaks in days.
+Convert the n value of each peak to frequency (unit: $year^{-1}$) and finally report the period of these two peaks in days.

-- (b) Aside from a really small peak at n = 1946 and the DC peak at n = 2048 there are no peaks at frequencies above N/2, whereas you might have thought to find equally strong up-aliased negative frequency peaks above N/2 matching those in 0 < n < N/2.
-How does the data used in the problem differ from the data used in other FFT problems and how does tha allow this absense?
-I claim that the pole is moving clockwise about the origin.
-Confirm this statement (and report your evidence).
+- (b) Aside from a really small peak at n = 1946 and the DC peak at n = 2048 there are no peaks at frequencies above N/2, whereas you might have thought to find equally strong up-aliased negative frequency peaks above N/2 matching the 0 < n < N/2 frequency peaks.
+What is the meaning of the absence of peaks above N/2?
 Under what common conditions are you guaranteed to find matching equally strong peaks above N/2? - (c) One of the two frequencies you found above should correspond to an annual forcing function resulting from a seasonal redistribution of air/sea angular momentum.
 The other frequency is assigned to the free wobble period of a somewhat rigid body (the Earth).
 Now you may remember being told that the response of a driven system should be at the driving frequency.
 Explain why we see here both the free oscillation frequency and the driving frequency.

-44. Sun Spots are Earth-sized regions of the Sun's surface that appear relatively dark because they are cooler than the surrounding surface of the Sun.
+43. Sun Spots are Earth-sized regions of the Sun's surface that appear relatively dark because they are cooler than the surrounding surface of the Sun.
 There is a long history of recording the number of these spots; http://solarscience.msfc.nasa.gov/SunspotCycle.shtml provides a list of monthly average International Sunspot Number since 1749.
 The file SunSpot2.m at the class web site contains a list of 2052 monthly average Sun Spot number since 1843.
 The file SunSpot2.txt describes how you will manipulate this data in Mathematica.